-If you’re not living in a listed building or a conservation area it’s likely you’ll be able to build your Velux conversion as a permitted development, which means that you don’t have to go through the time-consuming process of gaining planning consent.
+If you’re not living in a listed building or a conservation area, you’ll likely be able to build your Velux conversion as permitted development, which means that you don’t have to go through the time-consuming process of gaining planning consent.

 There are a lot of benefits to building a Velux loft conversion:

 - Cheaper to build than other loft conversions